ai4er-cdt/gtc-exposure/settlement_segmentation/deepcluster/README.md

 This directory corresponds to the DeepCluster model used for unsupervised settlement classification in the report.
+The model is writen using PyTorch.

 * The different base CNN models can be found within the ```models``` directory.